-5.5.5.5 Mass Spectral Identification
+5.5.6.4 Mass Spectral Identification

-- 5.5.5.1 The sample mass spectrum shall be searched and compared to a reference collection of reference material mass spectra.
-Probability Based Matching (PBM) shall be used to aid the chemist in the identification but shall not be used as the sole basis of identification. - 5.5.5.2 The mass spectrum must contain all of the major ions unique to the analyte.
-All ions with a relative intensity greater than 10 % of the base peak in the reference standard spectrum must be present in the sample spectrum. - 5.5.5.3.
-The presence of additional major ions in the mass spectrum is indicative of background noise or co-eluting substance.
-Isolate the source of the additional ions and subtract prior to searching the reference collection of reference material mass spectra. - 5.5.5.4 When methamphetamine or phentermine are confirmed utilizing GC-MS in conjunction with preliminary testing, the retention time of a single sample shall be compared to the retention time of the respective reference material.
+- 5.5.6.4.1 The sample mass spectrum shall be searched and compared to a reference collection of reference material mass spectra.
+Probability Based Matching (PBM) shall be used to aid the chemist in the identification but shall not be used as the sole basis of identification. - 5.5.6.4.2 The mass spectrum must contain all of the major ions unique to the analyte.
+All ions with a relative intensity greater than 10 % of the base peak in the reference standard spectrum must be present in the sample spectrum. - 5.5.6.4.3 The presence of additional major ions in the mass spectrum may be indicative of background noise or a co-eluting substance.
+Attempt to isolate the source of the additional ions